samirzjadhav/100-days-of-code/log.md

 ### Day 49: june 18 2022, Saturday

 **Today's Progress**: Today I completed the trombones landing page from @freecodecamp responsive web design and also worked on the chair shop landing page a little

+### Day 50: june 19 2022, Sunday

+**Today's Progress**: Today I worked on the Lisbon chair shop page and designed icons, buttons, and a testimonial section.